Create Fishnet (Data Management)

 Usage

-• The coordinate system of the output can be set by either entering a feature class or layer in the Template Extent parameter or setting the Output Coordinate System environment variable.
+• The coordinate system of the output can be set by either providing a feature class or layer in the Template Extent parameter or setting the Output Coordinate System environment.

-• In addition to creating the output fishnet, a new point feature class is created with label points at the center of each fishnet cell if the Create Label Points parameter is checked.
-The name of this feature class is the same as the output feature class with a suffix of _label and is created in the same location.
+• In addition to the output fishnet, a point feature class will be created with label points at the center of each fishnet cell if the Create Label Points parameter is checked.
+This feature class will use the name of the output fishnet feature class with a suffix of _label and will be created in the same location.

-• Using the Geometry Type parameter, you can create output polyline (default) or polygon cells.
+• Use the Geometry Type parameter to create output polyline (default) or polygon cells.
 Creating a polygon fishnet may be slower, depending on the number of rows and columns.

 • The Cell Size Width and the Cell Size Height parameter values are in the same units as defined by the output feature class.